FAQ's

 Budgets certainly come into play here but there are some general guidelines.

 For the average very large animal, get the largest physical size and the thickest wall possible.
 This assumes you want them to play with it but not carry it around.
-If you do want them to carry it, back down on the size but stay with the Extra Heavy Duty wall in High Density.
+If you do want them to carry it, back down on the size but stay with the Extra Heavy-Duty wall in High Density.

 For docile or less-aggressive animals, don’t forget that we have a lot of items with very thin walls (referred to as Light Duty).
 Even our gigantic 48” Ball is available in a thin wall.